Dr Christine Payard (PhD) (Director and Principal Practitioner)

 - local government, manufacturing and industry groups

-- Community groups including Early Childhood Learning Networks.
+- community groups including Early Childhood Learning Networks.

 Christine’s educational consultancy work includes supporting educational leaders and teachers in ways to use the body to support learning in classrooms, implementation of the Australian Curriculum, change management processes, data collection and analysis, and supporting literacy and numeracy learning in the P – 10 school context.
 She is a registered teacher and participates in regular professional learning opportunities to ensure currency in educational, neuro-developmental, early learning and curriculum areas.

 Christine is a public speaker and provides a variety of professional learning opportunities and workshops customised to suit the professional learning goals of the organisations with which she collaborates.
 She is the founder and principal presenter of the Body to Brain Learning Professional Development Series.

 As a trained Neuro-Developmental Educator, Christine also enjoys working with a small number of clients on an individual basis to identify, investigate and develop programs to address underlying physical factors such as immature balance, coordination, visual and auditory processes which may impact on student learning, performance and achievement.
 She uses, and teaches, the INPP Method in her practice.

 Training in the INPP Method is offered in Australia in connection with the Institute for Neuro-Physiological Psychology in Chester, UK.